johntarus/johntarus/README.md

 <!--socials end-->

 <h2 align="center">Hello there!👋🤓</h2>
 <p align="center"> My name is John Tarus.
-I'm a MERN Stack Developer who is committed to collaborative problem solving, sophisticated design and writing robust, efficient, scalable code.
+I'm a Frontend Developer who is committed to collaborative problem solving, sophisticated design and writing robust, efficient, scalable code.
 I'm eager to join a creative, problem solving team.
 I am really passionate about Technology and software development.
 This has been fueled by a very curious spirit and a constant thirst for knowledge backed up with ability to learn and implement new technologies quickly</p>